BrainMaxx/tslens/README.md

 # TSLens

-A VSCode plugin for **typescript** which adds reference code lenses, highlights, gutters for interfaces/classes methods implementations and overrides.
+A VSCode plugin for **typescript** which adds reference code lenses, highlights, gutter icons for interfaces/classes methods implementations and overrides.

 Inspired by tslens extension.